Get to Know Us at Pawsitive Steps Rehabilitation & Therapy for Pets!

-Dr. Kern is a member of the American Veterinary Medical Association, the International Association of Veterinary Rehabilitation and Physical Therapy, the American Association of Rehabilitation Veterinarians, and the International Veterinary Academy of Pain Management.
+Dr. Kern is a member of the American Veterinary Medical Association, the International Association of Veterinary Rehabilitation and Physical Therapy, the American Association of Rehabilitation Veterinarians, the American Holistic Veterinary Medical Association and the International Veterinary Academy of Pain Management.

 Along with her husband, Chris, one dog, and five cats, Dr. Kern resides in Southeastern Michigan, where she enjoys scuba diving, photography, yoga, biking, camping, volleyball, gardening, and other outdoor activities.

 A personal statement from Dr. Kern about the creation of Pawsitive Steps Rehabilitation and Therapy for Pets:

 "Pawsitive Steps Rehabilitation & Therapy for Pets was founded for the love of a dog.
 Veterinary medicine had always been my passion, but the needs of my aging canine companion brought the benefits of rehabilitative veterinary medicine and ‘wholistic care’ into clearer focus.
 I joke that a cat sent me to vet school, but a dog sent me to rehab."